-One of the first things we look at when examining a resource estimate is how much of the resource is classified as Measured / Indicated (“M&I”) versus the tonnage classified as Inferred.
-It’s important to understand the uncertainty in the estimate and to a large degree the Inferred proportion gives us that.
-At the same time I think we tend to focus less on the split between the Measured and Indicated tonnages.
+One of the first things we normally look at when examining a resource estimate is how much of the resource is classified as Measured or Indicated (“M+I”) compared to the Inferred tonnage.
+It is important to understand the uncertainty in the estimate and how much the Inferred proportion contributes.
+Having said that, I think we tend to focus less on the split between the Measured and Indicated tonnages.

-We are all aware of the study limitations imposed by Inferred resources.
-They are speculative in nature and hence cannot be used in the economic models for feasibility and pre-feasibility studies.
-However Inferred resource can be used for production planing in Preliminary Economic Assessments (“PEA”).
+We are all aware of the regulatory limitations imposed by Inferred resources in mining studies.
+They are speculative in nature and hence cannot be used in the economic models for pre-feasibility and feasibility studies.
+However Inferred resource can be used for production planing in a Preliminary Economic Assessment (“PEA”).

-Inferred resources are also so speculative that one cannot add them to the Measure and Indicated tonnages in a resource statement, although that is what just about everyone does when looking at a project.
-I don’t think I fully understand the concerns with a resource statement if it included a row that adds M&I tonnage with Inferred tonnes as long as everything is open and transparent.
+Inferred resources are so speculative that one cannot legally add them to the Measure and Indicated tonnages in a resource statement (although that is what everyone does).
+I don’t really understand the concern with a mineral resource statement if it includes a row that adds M+I tonnage with Inferred tonnes, as long as everything is transparent.

-When a PEA production schedule is presented, the three resource classifications are combined into a single tonnage number but in the resource statement itself the M&I&I cannot be totaled.
-A bit contradictory I feel.

 When a PEA mining schedule is developed, the three resource classifications can be combined into a single tonnage value.
 However in the resource statement the M+I+I cannot be totaled.
 A bit contradictory.